-Lavender, blueberry and other pleasant scents can be really relaxing.
+Lavender, blueberry, and other pleasant scents can be relaxing.
 However, some of these strong fragrances can cause people to be roughly roused out of their sleep.

 This is particularly true for people who have allergies or respiratory conditions.
 If you shower late at night, think carefully about the type of fragrances that you want to use.

-Fragrances that are mild are usually a better choice than those that may trigger an allergic reaction in anyone who shares your home.
-Also refrain from spraying perfumes and using lotions with a strong scent right after you shower, if you’re aware that those scents can potentially make others in your home have medical difficulty.
+Mild fragrances are usually a better choice than those that may trigger an allergic reaction in anyone who shares your home.
+Also, refrain from spraying perfumes and using lotions with a strong scent right after you shower, if you’re aware that those scents can potentially make others in your home have medical difficulty.

 Opening and Closing Drawers

 After you shower late, you may want to search for something comfortable to wear.
 The sound of heavy oak drawers opening and closing can also disturb other people in your family.